speed47/spectre-meltdown-checker/scripts/daily_vuln_watch_prompt.md

 - `watch_${TODAY}_toimplement.md`
 - `watch_${TODAY}_tocheck.md`
 - `watch_${TODAY}_unrelated.md`

+These delta files cover the **`items`** array only — they answer "what did today's fetch surface".
+Reconsider decisions update state (and surface in the `current_*.md` snapshots the merge step rewrites); don't duplicate them here.

 Each file uses level-2 headers per source short-name, then one bullet per
 item: the stable ID, the permalink, and 1–2 sentences of context.